Studying magnetic circular vortex dichroism effect for photoionization of Rydberg atoms with vortex photons: Introduction

 Optical activity represents another important field where vortex photons demonstrate significant value.
 The circular dichroism (CD) effect, which describes the different absorption or scattering of left- and right-handed circularly polarized light, can be generalized to vortex photons \cite{forbes2021orbital}.
 This leads to the so-called vortex dichroism (VD) effect, characterizing the distinct interaction of vortex photons with opposite OAM states with matter, as demonstrated both theoretically and experimentally \cite{andrews2004optical,afanasev2017circular,zambrana2014angular}.
 When spin-orbit coupling is considered, the circular vortex dichroism (CVD) effect has also attracted considerable attention \cite{power1974circular,ye2019probing,kerber2018orbital}.

-Magnetic dichroism effects, which put materials in magnetic fields and is the magnetic-field-induced counterparts of conventional dichroism effects, provide powerful tools for investigating magnetic properties.
-While magnetic circular dichroism (MCD)---characterizing the different absorption of left- and right-handed circularly polarized light in magnetic fields---is well established~\cite{mason2007magnetic,snyder2007practical,van2014x}, magnetic vortex dichroism (MVD) which probes the dichroic response to vortex beams carrying opposite orbital angular momentum exhibits significantly stronger signals than MCD~\cite{van2007prediction,sirenko2019terahertz,fanciulli2021electromagnetic}.
+Magnetic dichroism effects, which put materials in magnetic fields and is the magnetic-field-induced counterparts of conventional dichroism effects, provide powerful tools for investigating magnetic properties. {Magnetic circular dichroism (MCD) effects, which characterize the different absorption of left- and right-handed circularly polarized light for material in magnetic fields, is well established as powerful tool for magnetic property detection~\cite{mason2007magnetic,snyder2007practical,van2014x}.
+Magnetic vortex dichroism (MVD) effects, which probe the dichroic response of matter to vortex beams carrying opposite OAM, have been proven to exhibit significantly stronger signals than MCD~\cite{van2007prediction,sirenko2019terahertz,fanciulli2021electromagnetic}.
+Based on the extension of the conventional dichroism effect to CVD when both spin and orbital angular momentum are considered, we propose the magnetic circular vortex dichroism (MCVD) effect for magnetic systems.
+This phenomenon has not been investigated to date.}

+{The collision between polarized vortex photons and polarized Rydberg atoms provides an ideal platform for studying the MCVD effect.
+On the one hand, polarized vortex photons have been successfully generated and utilized in atomic photo-excitation processes~\cite{Schmiegelow:2016NC}.
+Polarized vortex states can be precisely controlled, and the atomic targets can be localized with sub-nanometer precision using optical trapping techniques.
+On the other hand, the production and localization of polarized Rydberg atoms have also been achieved~\cite{Mehaignerie:2025PRXQ}.
+These atoms can be confined in carefully designed optical tweezers, with their polarization direction defined by a weak static magnetic field.
+Given these advancements, it is now feasible to design experiments to study semi-central collisions between vortex photons and single Rydberg atom target. }